axondeepseg/axondeepseg/docs/source/documentation.rst

 Quick Start
 ===========

 These instructions are for Linux/macOS.
 For Windows instructions, see the :ref:`installation section <install-git>`.
+For a video demonstration, see below.

 1. **Download and install AxonDeepSeg** (requires `git <https://git-scm.com/downloads>`__)::